Xilinx/Vivado-Design-Tutorials/Design_Flow_Tutorials/IP_Integrator/Lab_2/README.md

   ![](./media/image6.png)

-  The Vivado IP Integrator displays a design canvas to let you quickly create complex subsystem designs by integrating IP cores.
+  The Vivado IP integrator  displays a design canvas to let you quickly create complex subsystem designs by integrating IP cores.

 3. There are a few different ways to add IPs in the block design-